Sukhoi Su-25: Iran

-2014–2015 conflict in Ukraine
+War in Donbas

 Ukrainian armed forces deployed aircraft over insurgent Eastern regions starting in spring 2014.
 On 26 May 2014, Ukrainian Su-25s supported Mi-24 helicopters during a military operation to regain control over the airport in Donetsk, during which the Su-25s fired air to ground rockets.
 On 2 July 2014, one Ukrainian Su-25 crashed due to a technical fault.

 On 16 July 2014, an Su-25 was shot down, with Ukrainian officials stating that a Russian MiG-29 shot it down using a R-27T missile.
 Russia denied these allegations.

 On 23 July 2014, two Su-25s were shot down in the Donetsk region of Ukraine.
 A spokesperson for the National Security and Defense Council of Ukraine said the aircraft were shot down by missiles fired from Russia.

 On 29 August 2014, a Ukrainian Su-25 was shot down by pro-Russian rebels.
 The Ukrainian authorities said the downing was due to a Russian missile without clarifying if they mean Russian made or fired by Russian forces.
 The pilot managed to eject safely.
 On the same day, pro-Russian rebels claimed the downing of up to four Su-25s.

 On 9 February 2015, the pro-Russian forces indirectly acknowledged, for the first time, with a reference to a Ukrainian media source, their use of Su-25 against Ukrainian forces during the fighting near Debaltsevo.

 2014 Northern Iraq offensive

-On 29 June 2014, it was reported that Iraq claimed to have received the first batch of second hand Su-25s ordered from Russia in order to fight the Islamic State forces.
+On 29 June 2014, it was reported that Iraq claimed to have received the first batch of second hand Su-25s ordered from Russia in order to fight Islamic State forces.
 An Iraqi defense ministry source claimed the aircraft would be in service "within three to four days", despite the fact that the Iraqis require technical help and parts to make them operational, and the fact that the Russian made aircraft are incompatible with the Iraqi Air force's inventory of American made Hellfire missiles.

 The Islamic Revolutionary Guards Corps Air Force delivered seven Su-25s on 1 July 2014, the majority of which were ex-Iraqi aircraft from the Gulf War.
 They were quickly pushed into combat, performing air raids as early as the beginning of August 2014 and later expanding their area of operation.

 Iraqi Su-25s flew the bulk of the sorties against the Islamic State, with 3562 missions between June 2014 and December 2017, by which time ISIS had lost control of all the territory it formerly controlled in Iraq.
 That compares to 514 sorties flown by the Iraqi fleet of F-16IQ fighters.